fluxio/flux-sdk-js/docs/tutorial/Chapter-2.md

 ## <a id="viewing-3d-data-in-the-viewport"></a>Viewing 3D Data in the Viewport

 The viewport we just added is empty, and it needs some data to render.
-For now, let’s keep things simple by pointing it to a static blob of JSON that represents a solid box.
-Add the following  code to a new file "js/box.js", but don’t worry much about what it means for now:
+For now, let's keep things simple by pointing it to a static blob of JSON that represents a solid box.
+Add the following  code to a new file "js/box.js", but don't worry much about what it means for now:

 ```js
 var box_data = [